hokiepokedad/PokemonGo-Map/docs/extras/encounters.md

 Some important notes:

+ * If you're only scanning with high level accounts (i.e. your regular accounts file only has L30s), the `--high-lvl-accounts` file can stay empty.
+The encounter code will use your regular accounts to encounter Pokémon if they're high enough level.
+But don't mix low level accounts with high levels, otherwise encounters will be skipped.
  * To report Unown form, Unown's Pokémon ID must be added to the IV or CP whitelist.
  * The old encounter whitelists/blacklists have been removed entirely.
  * Both the IV and CP whitelists are optional.